|Nutrition Facts (per serving)|

 Place prepared shrimp in a bowl, being sure to drain off any residual water.
 Pour 1/4 of the stir-fry sauce over shrimp and stir to coat.
 Set aside.

 Heat a wok or large frying pan over medium-high heat.
 Add the oil and swirl around, then add the garlic and ginger.
 If using fresh chili, add that now as well.
 Stir-fry 30 seconds to 1 minute to release the fragrance (avoid browning the garlic or it will turn bitter).

 Add the red bell pepper plus 3 to 4 tablespoons of the stir-fry sauce.
 Stir-fry 2 minutes, or until pepper is bright red and has softened slightly.

 Add shrimp plus remaining stir-fry sauce.
-Stir-fry another 2-3 minutes, or just until shrimp begin to curl inward and are pink and plump.
+Stir-fry another 2 to 3 minutes, or just until shrimp begin to curl inward and are pink and plump.
 Avoid overcooking the shrimp or they will lose their tenderness.

 Remove stir-fry from heat and taste-test it, adding more fish sauce if not flavorful enough.
 Add more chili for more heat.
 If it's too sour, add a little more sugar.
 Serve immediately topped with the fresh coriander and basil, plus plenty of steamed rice on the side.